Grace Latz: Art

-Latz was one of four Olympians selected for the Paris 2024 Olympian-Artist Program to implement collaborative and community-based art during the 2024 Summer Olympics.
+Latz was selected for the Paris 2024 Olympian-Artist Program to implement collaborative and community-based art during the 2024 Summer Olympics.
 Through reassembling donated uniforms and equipment from Olympic sports through a local recycling center, Latz created a large-scale tapestry of the Olympic rings with the support senior Parisian citizens in the lead up to the 2024 Olympics.
 The piece was displayed during the Games at Clubhouse 24 at Palais de Tokyo and has subsequently become part of the permanent collection of the Olympic Museum in Lausanne, Switzerland.

 Latz was previously selected for the Tokyo 2020 Olympian-Artist Program, however, that community-based project was postponed and eventually cancelled following the onset of the COVID-19 pandemic.

 Broadcasting

 Latz was hired to announce the 2024 US Olympic and Paralympic Trials - Rowing together with Lindsay Shoop on Peacock (streaming service).
-Latz was also part of the broadcasting teams for the 2024 and 2025 Big Ten Women's Rowing Championships on the Big Ten Network, 2024 and 2025 NCAA Women's Rowing Championships, and has co-hosted USRowing's Youth National Championships broadcast since 2023.
+Latz has been part of the broadcasting teams for the Big Ten Women's Rowing Championships on the Big Ten Network and NCAA Women's Rowing Championships since 2024, and has co-hosted USRowing's Youth National Championships broadcast since 2023.